JakeKurtz/noName/perlin_water_shader.md

 I really like the look and movement at this point.
 The only problem is that this doesn't look like water.
 The idea is that this black and white scrolling texture is a height map, so all we need to do is find a way to convert a height map into a normal map.
-This is accomplished by using image processing technique called the (Sobel operator)[https://en.wikipedia.org/wiki/Sobel_operator].
+This is accomplished by using image processing technique called the [Sobel operator](https://en.wikipedia.org/wiki/Sobel_operator).
 So by sampling the surrounding pixels in the image, we can calculate the approximate direction of the normal.

 This is the result